The Adventures of Bill and Bob

-The Adventures of Bill and Bob is a 1920 American silent action film directed by Robert N. Bradbury and starring Bob Steele (his son).
+The Adventures of Bill and Bob is an American series of 16 silent one-reelers directed by Robert N. Bradbury and starring his sons, Bob and Bill.
 It was the first film Steele (Bob Bradbury, Jr) starred in.
-His twin brother Bill Bradbury also starred in it.
 The series was produced by Cyrus J. Williams.
-It consisted of 15 two-reel episodes.

-Plot
+Premise

-Twin boys in the mountains explore animal hunting and trapping efforts.
+The Adventures of Bill and Bob was a series of 16 one-reelers from Pathé Exchange following twin boys, Bill and Bob, as they explore animal hunting and trapping efforts in the mountains.
+The individual titles included: